alexlance/paw/README.md

-**The `paw` tool exists because I am more confident in my ability to retain a simple password (i.e. symmetric encryption) over a time span of 50 years, than I am at storing keys and remembering gpg commands to work with those keys.
+**The `paw` tool exists because I am more confident in my ability to retain a simple password (i.e. symmetric encryption) over a time span of 50 years, than I am at storing keys and remembering gpg commands to work with those keys.**

-Also it makes it far more likely that family members could retrieve my password encrypted credentials if need be.**
+**Also it makes it far more likely that family members could retrieve my password encrypted data if need be.**

 GPG encryption settings